ethlas-1/fs-eth-tools-cli/README.md

 # fs-eth-tools-cli
-Useful toolset from FailSafe team to perform various operations on EVM blockchain on the CLI
+Useful toolset to perform various operations on EVM blockchain on the CLI

 ## Installation